eslamdyab21/SolarX-Lakehouse/README.md

 ```

 ![](images/no_spill.png)
-And now there is no spill in memory and disk, as a result the job went from taking `25` seconds to just `14` seconds, and the size per partition is also decreased down to from `5MB` to `10MB`.
+And now there is no spill in memory and disk, as a result the job went from taking `25` seconds to just `14` seconds, and the size per partition is also decreased down to the range from `5MB` to `10MB`.
 ![](images/14sec.png)